is a Human Powered Eco-Tour business located within Picayune Strand

 Nature Club (picayunenatureclub.org) will administer all costs and donate

-all profits to programs dedicated to teaching and showing local residents,
+all profits to programs dedicated to raising awareness to local residents,

 especially students and youth; Outdoor conservation practices and how they